 Try Growing Vegetables of Your Own

-Gardening is one of the simplest and most sustainable and environment-friendly ways to eat – and it’s also incredibly fun!
+Gardening is one of the simplest, most sustainable, and environment-friendly ways to eat—and it’s also incredibly fun!

-There are many different types of vegetables that can be grown in a garden, and each has its own benefits.
+Many different types of vegetables can be grown in a garden, each with its benefits.
 For example, leafy greens like lettuce and spinach are high in nutrients and antioxidants, which can help reduce the risk of cancer and other health problems.

-To get started with gardening, all you need is some soil, seeds, water, sunlight (or artificial light if you’re using plants that require it), and a little bit of patience.
-There’s no experience necessary – just give it a try!
+To start gardening, all you need is some soil, seeds, water, sunlight (or artificial light if you’re using plants that require it), and a little patience.
+There’s no experience necessary – give it a try!

 Ask Questions!